 1. Alkaloids for Euphoric Mood Enhancement

-You’ve heard about the alkaloids in kratom, kanna, and akuamma — the compounds that produce these plants’ psychoactive and mood-enhancing effects.
+You’ve heard about the alkaloids in kratom, kanna, and akuamma — the compounds that produce these plants’ mood-enhancing effects.
 Where kratom has mitragynine and 7-OHM, kanna has mesembrine, and akuamma has akuammine, many of the benefits of blue lotus can be linked with its two primary alkaloids: nuciferine and aporphine.

 2. Anthocyanins for Immune Support